Missouri Supreme Court upholds lower court’s ruling about voter ID law - Missourinet

 The judgement also bars the Secretary of State’s office from distributing information saying a photo ID is required to vote.

-Senator Jill Schupp, a Democrat of eastern Missouri’s Creve Coeur, hopes the ruling will put the longtime Republican voter ID effort to rest.
+Senator Jill Schupp, a Democrat from the St. Louis suburb of Creve Coeur, hopes the ruling will put the longtime Republican voter ID effort to rest.

 “I’m delighted that the people’s votes will be protected and that this law was shot down by the Supreme Court.
 We move forward and we try to protect our elections and try to make sure everybody’s vote counts,” says Schupp.
 “We have three co-equal branches of government and each of them need to be respected.
 So, I’m hopefully that the Legislature will understand the Supreme Court’s basis for their judgement and we’ll move forward and allow people to take advantage of their right to vote.”